o3de/o3de.org/content/docs/userguide/component-videoplayback.md

+description: ' Use the Video Playback component to display a video in a level loading screen or on a texture in a game created with &ALYlong;. '
+slug: component-videoplayback
+title: Video Playback
+---
 # Video Playback<a name="component-videoplayback"></a>

 You can use the **Video Playback** component to play a video on an entity in your Lumberyard level\.
 For example, you can use a flat or plane entity to simulate a movie screen\.
 You add the video playback component to the entity and specify a video file to display\.